zw-normal/pycallgraph/README.md

     ```shell script
     ./venv/bin/python build_func_deps_dot.py 'load_plugins' 3 0
     ```
    The first argument is the name of the function to check.
 The second argument is the `upstream_cutoffs` and the third one is `downstream_cutoff`.
+There is also a optional `-e` argument to exclude any functions name you do not want to include in the output.
 Please run the following command to get helps:
     ```shell script
     ./venv/bin/python build_func_deps_dot.py -h
     ```